 - Nursing care facility RNs make $65,710.

 - Want to make $288,000 in nursing?
-See the highest salaries nurses can make further below.
+See the highest salaries RN’s can make below.

 States Paying RNs the Highest Salaries

-If you searched for “nursing salary in California”, “nursing salary 2018”, or “nursing salary by state”, you might want to know which state pays nurses the most.
+If you searched for “travel nurse salary in California”, “nursing salary 2018”, or “travel nurse salary by state”, you might want to know which state has the highest pay for RN’s.
 It’s California.

 Here is the U.S. Bureau of Labor Statistics data by state based on average mean wages: